epfl-ada/ada-2021-project-hach/README.md

 ## Is the Greta effect fake news?
 ### An analysis of the public debate on climate change.
-### Link to the website: https://hugocasa.github.io/hach-project/
+### Link to the website: https://hugocasa.github.io/hach-project/ (enjoy the story!)

 ### 1. Abstract: